dentiny/xv6/README.md

 # xv6

-This repo is for Duke COMSCI510 Advanced Operating System.
+This repo is created for Duke CS510 final proj, adapted from xv6.